10 of the greatest women’s footballers of all time

 She’s won the World Cup twice and the UEFA Women’s Championship five times, saving two penalties in the 2013 final against Norway.

 You might want to sit down after reading this.
 Formiga first made her debut for Brazil in 1995 aged just 17 in the World Cup.
-Fast forward 25 years and the Brazilian is still going, and not just making up the numbers.
+Fast forward 28 years and the Brazilian was still going, and not just making up the numbers.

 Position: Midfielder/ Striker

-The record goalscorer in international football history, both men and women, Christine Sinclair took top spot in early 2020 with her 185th strike – later adding another to extend her lead.
-She’s participated in five World Cup tournaments and two different Olympic Games.
+The record goalscorer in international football history, both men and women, Christine Sinclair took top spot in early 2020 with her 185th strike – adding another five since extend her lead.
+She’s participated in five World Cup tournaments and is part of an exclusive three-member club of players to score at as many editions of the tournament, the other two being Marta and Cristiano Ronaldo.

 Christine Sinclair has now scored the most goals in international football history.